Cray-HPE/docs-csm/operations/system_layout_service/Restore_SLS_Postgres_without_an_Existing_Backup.md

     ncn# cray artifacts get sls sls_input_file.json sls_input_file.json
     ```

-2. Perform a SLS load state operation to replace the contents of SLS with the data from the `sls_input_file.json` file.
+2. Perform an SLS load state operation to replace the contents of SLS with the data from the `sls_input_file.json` file.

     Get an API Token:
     ```bash